yoavweiss/Responsive-Image-Container/blog.md

 #Responsive Image Container

-It's been a year since I last wrote about it, but the dream of the "magical image format" that will solve world hunger and the responsive image problem (whichever one comes first) lives on.
+It's been a year since [I last wrote about it](http://blog.yoav.ws/2012/08/Fetching-responsive-image-format), but the dream of the "magical image format" that will solve world hunger and/or the responsive images problem (whichever one comes first) lives on.

 A few weeks back I started wondering if such an image format can be used to solve both the [art-direction](http://usecases.responsiveimages.org/#art-direction) and [resolution-switching](http://usecases.responsiveimages.org/#resolution-switching) use-cases.

 I had a few ideas on how this can be done, so I created a prototype to prove that it's feasible.
-This prototype is [now available](https://github.com/yoavweiss/Responsive-Image-Container) for your tinkering pleasure.
+This prototype is [now available](https://github.com/yoavweiss/Responsive-Image-Container), ready to be tinkered with.

 In this post I'll try to explain what this prototype does, what it cannot do, how it works, and its advantages and disadvantages over markup solutions.
 I'll also try to de-unicorn the responsive image format concept, and make it more tangible and less magical.

-## You hatin' on markup solutions?
+## You've got something against markup solutions?

-I'm not!
-Honest.
+No, I don't!
+Honest!
 Some of my best friends are markup solutions.

 I've been part of the RICG for a while now, prototyping, promoting and presenting markup solutions.
 Current markup solutions (picture *and* srcset) are great and can cover all the important use cases for responsive images, and if it was up to me, I'd vote for shipping both picture and srcset (in its resolution switching version) in all browsers tomorrow.